thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Friday, 05 May 2023
+### Daily Rundown on Saturday, 06 May 2023

-- The average temperature today is 15.23˚C;
+- The average temperature today is 11.96˚C;
-- With highs of 15.47˚C and lows of 9.62˚C.
+- With highs of 13.15˚C and lows of 8.85˚C.
-- You can expect light rain for the day.
+- You can expect moderate rain for the day.

 <!-- weather_marker ends -->